s-celles/xc8-wrapper/README.md

 ## 🤝 Contributing

 Contributions welcome!
-See the [Development Guide](https://s-celles.github.io/xc8-wrapper/) for setup instructions and contribution guidelines.
+See the [Contributing Guide](docs/contributing.md) for setup instructions and contribution guidelines.

 ---